-After years of experience, The San Mateo County Community College District (SMCCCD) has developed proven policies and procedures for construction planning and management.
+After years of experience, The San Mateo County Community College District (SMCCCD). has developed proven policies and procedures for construction planning and management.
 These techniques have been employed successfully for capital improvement projects on the three San Mateo college campuses.

-This report cites the District's successful policies and procedures for construction planning and management as a model to be followed by other school districts throughout San Mateo County.
+This report cites the district's successful policies and procedures for construction planning and management as a model to be followed by other school districts throughout San Mateo County.

+Standard IV.B.3.e

-IV.B.3.e.
-The chancellor gives full responsibility and authority to the Presidents of the colleges to implement and administer delegated District/system policies without his/her interference and holds them accountable for the operation of the colleges.
+The chancellor gives full responsibility and authority to the presidents of the colleges to implement and administer delegated district/system policies without his/her interference and holds them accountable for the operation of the colleges.

-The College Presidents' responsibilities and authority for implementation and administration of District policies is prescribed in District Rules and Regulations section 2.0.
-The rules state that "each president, as the college Chief Executive Officer, is responsible for implementation of District policies at the College" (134).
-The Chancellor gives the Presidents this authority and holds the Presidents accountable for the operation of the Colleges through an annual performance evaluation process.
-As part of the evaluation, the President establishes goals and the Chancellor and President assess the progress on these goals annually.
-As part of the annual evaluation process, the Chancellor briefs the Board on the Presidents' progress towards their goals.
+The college presidents' responsibilities and authority for implementation and administration of district policies is prescribed in District Rules and Regulations 2.0.
+The rules state that "each president, as the college Chief Executive Officer, is responsible for implementation of district policies at the college" (Ref.
+1).
+The chancellor gives the presidents this authority and holds the presidents accountable for the operation of the colleges through an annual performance evaluation process.
+As part of the evaluation, the president establishes goals and the chancellor and president assess the progress on these goals annually.
+As part of the annual evaluation process, the chancellor briefs the board on the presidents' progress towards their goals.

-Additionally, the Chancellor, the Executive Vice Chancellor, the Vice Chancellor of Educational Services and Planning, and the Vice Chancellor of Human Resources and Employee Relations meet weekly with the Presidents to discuss areas of interest, concerns related to the individual Colleges or the District Office, or issues that may be of concern District-wide.
-The Presidents also attend meetings of the Board of Trustees and report on College initiatives, programs, and various College expenditures in compliance with District Rules and Regulations.
+Additionally, the chancellor, the executive vice chancellor, the vice chancellor of educational services and planning, and the vice chancellor of Human Resources and Employee Relations meet weekly with the presidents to discuss areas of interest or concerns related to the individual colleges, the District Office, or issues that may be of concern district-wide.
+The presidents also attend meetings of the Board of Trustees and report on college initiatives, programs, and various college expenditures in compliance with District Rules and Regulations.

-The former President at Cañada believes the Chancellor gave her full responsibility and authority to implement and administer delegated District policies without his interference and held her accountable for the operation of the College.
-The current President agrees with this assessment.
-As an example, once College budget allocations related to faculty positions have been prescribed by the District, the President, after seeking input through appropriate College discussions and processes, makes the ultimate decisions regarding where the need for those faculty are within the College and acts accordingly.
+The district meets this standard.
+The former president at Cañada believes the chancellor gave her full responsibility and authority to implement and administer delegated district policies without his interference and held her accountable for the operation of the college.
+The current interim president agrees with this assessment.
+As an example, once college budget allocations related to faculty positions have been prescribed by the district, the president, after seeking input through appropriate College discussions and processes, makes the ultimate decisions regarding where the need for those faculty are within the college and acts accordingly.

-IV.B.3.f.
+Standard IV.B.3.f

 The district/system acts as the liaison between the colleges and the governing board.
 The district/system and the colleges use effective methods of communication, and they exchange information in a timely manner.

-As CEO of the District, the Chancellor is the liaison between the Colleges and the governing board.
-All College matters considered by the Board are submitted to the Board by the Chancellor on behalf of the Colleges.
-The College Presidents and District Academic Senate President attend Board meetings and report on College and Senate initiatives and programs.
-At each Board meeting, College Presidents are requested to provide the Board with executive updates regarding their College's programs and initiatives (135).
-The Board of Trustees includes a Student Trustee who voices the concerns and interests of District students in board meetings (Ref.
+As CEO of the district, the Chancellor is the liaison between the colleges and the governing board.
+All college matters considered by the board are submitted to the board by the chancellor on behalf of the colleges.
+The college presidents and district Academic Senate president attend board meetings and report on college and senate initiatives and programs.
+At each board meeting, College presidents are requested to provide the board with executive updates regarding their college's programs and initiatives (Ref.
+64).

+The Board of Trustees includes a student trustee who voices the concerns and interests of district students in board meetings (Ref.
 43)